BDUG/l4rerust/README.md

 When `dialog` is available the script shows interactive checklists covering the external components (Bash, libcap, systemd, etc.) to build and the make target to invoke, followed by a cleanup prompt.
+An accompanying input box captures the `CROSS_COMPILE` prefix so the selection is stored alongside the other configuration switches.
 The make-target list is now limited to the systemd image and defaults to that selection.
 Choose the desired entries or pass `--no-menu` (and optionally `--components=foo,bar`) to skip the prompts in automation.
 To invoke other make targets, call `gmake <target>` directly after the script completes or run the desired target via `gmake` without using the menu.